Quaternion-Valued Wavelets on the Plane: A Construction via the Douglas-Rachford Approach: Quaternionic wavelets on the plane

 It is important to note that \eqref{eqn:QQMFscaling} is necessary but not sufficient for the shifts of $\varphi$ to form an orthonormal system.
-Fortunately, there is an analogous result to Mallat's sufficient orthonormality condition for quaternion-valued wavelets.
+Fortunately, an extension of Cohen's sufficient orthonormality condition \cite{cohenpaper} for quaternion-valued wavelets is also available.